 Biologic response modifiers are genetically engineered from proteins, genes or viruses for the purpose of stimulating your body’s response to infection.
 Biologics interfere with normal immune system functioning by obstructing inflammatory pathways and acting on cytokines, a set of molecules associated with systemic inflammation.
 In addition to slowing down the progression of joint damage, biologics are typically prescribed to people with chronic diseases (especially those with rheumatoid arthritis) who have not responded favorably to DMARD therapy.

-To correctly diagnose a rheumatic condition, a rheumatologist will examine your complete medical history (including family medical history) and perform a thorough physical examination.
+To correctly diagnose a rheumatic condition, a rheumatologist in New York will examine your complete medical history (including family medical history) and perform a thorough physical examination.
 Additionally, your rheumatologist will evaluate the results of any tests you previously had done and may also order more tests, such as x-rays, CT scans or MRIs.